Avvvvvvie/beavergang-mc/README.md

 Any shield with the beavergang tag / item with the settings tag can interact with the beavergang/beavergang_settings logic.

-a beavergang item has another property, the type.
+A beavergang item also has a `type` property.
 It defines the hitbox size, the model, display scale and translation.
 Cards are type 1, decks are type 2.
 To make new types, create an new file in `object/custom` (copy it from `pillow.mcfunction`) then, link the function in `object/create`. define the item name in `object/item/name`

 Items with type 1&2 behave specially.
 Only these items can be stacked and placing a type 2 item always creates type 1 items.

-To add new cards, just add the model in the resourcepack in shield.json and edit `set_model` in the `debug/give_cards` to get it.
+To add new cards, add the model in the resourcepack in shield.json and edit `set_model` in the `debug/give_cards` to get a card with the new model.
 The custom_model_data of the card should be an even number, the next uneven number the card when it is hidden.

 ## screenshots